TheLuuiis/Interactive-card-details-form/README.md

 - Receive error messages when the form is submitted if:
   - Any input field is empty.
   - The card number, expiry date, or CVC fields are in the wrong format
-- View the optimal layout depending on their device's screen size
+- View the optimal layout depending on their device's screen size.
 - See hover, active, and focus states for interactive elements on the page

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.